willi-kappler/mandel-rust/README.md

         --img1 <IMAGINARY1>                  lower part (default: -1.50)
         --img2 <IMAGINARY2>                  upper part (default: 1.50)
-        --write_metadata                     write metadata like run time into the ppm file (default: off) --no-ppm                             disable creation of the ppm file, just run the calculation (default: off) --bench                              use all available CPUs (default: off), will change in the future --max_iter <MAX_ITER>                maximum number of iterations (default: 2048) --num_threads <NUMBER_OF_THREADS>    number of threads to use (default: 2)
+        --write_metadata                     write metadata like run time into the ppm file (default: off) --no_ppm                             disable creation of the ppm file, just run the calculation (default: off) --bench                              use all available CPUs (default: off), will change in the future --max_iter <MAX_ITER>                maximum number of iterations (default: 2048) --num_threads <NUMBER_OF_THREADS>    number of threads to use (default: 2)